Taking out the trash - an NLP deep clean

-Melissa came to me last year because she felt she had another "mountain" to conquer.
+Melissa came to me last year because she felt she had a "mountain" to conquer.
 She had already had some counselling and CBT which had helped her to manage some areas of her mental health, but she felt that she needed to dig deeper to get to the root of some things she couldn't quite overcome.

 We started by defining the issues clearly and coming up with SMART goals so we could see exactly what Melissa was aiming for through the coaching program.
 Melissa was particularly struggling with a deep-seated fear of abandonment that she felt was having an effect on many aspects of her life.
 She had also created the habit of thinking of herself as two or three different people - each "person" representing a different aspect of her personality - and we worked on bringing her back together as one whole person, with no aspect of her being seen as "bad" or "better".